AmitKumarDas/amitkumardas.github.io/_posts/2016-10-21-kubernetes-travels-understanding-various-parts-of-kubernetes.md

 ### Isolating pods from a replication controller

+> I shall try to give a use-case for isolating the pod from its rc.
+Imagine you would want to debug a pod however without impact the production etc. So you can go ahead and change its label.
+This pod will be removed & another one will be replaced automatically associating to the rc.

+> Finally, it depends.
+You have multiple other ways to do this as well.
+The entire thing boils down to the pod's container image(s).
+You may perhaps run a short job to do the analysis or even create a bare pod to do the analysis.

 ### A skeleton replication yaml

 > NOTE - All kubernetes configuration files, need apiVersion, kind & metadata fields.